thin-edge/thin-edge.io/docs/src/understand/tedge-mapper.md

 String `temperature` is used as fragment and series.

-(1) The `type` is a mandatory field in the Cumulocity's JSON via MQTT manner, therefore, the Cumulocity mapper always adds `ThinEdgeMeasurement` as a type.
+(1) The `type` is a mandatory field in the Cumulocity's JSON via MQTT manner, therefore, the Cumulocity mapper uses the user provided type from the topic, and if it is empty then it uses a default value of `ThinEdgeMeasurement`.
-This value is not configurable by users.

 (2) `time` will be added by the mapper **only when it is not specified in a received Thin Edge JSON message**.
 In this case, the mapper uses the device's local timezone.
 If you want another timezone, specify the time filed in Thin Edge JSON.